-Strategic location On the R310 and railway line Description Mixed-income rural settlement focused on a small processing node around the railway station, van Ryn Brandy Cellar and Vlottenburg Winery.
+Strategic location On the R310 and railway line Description Mixed-income rural settlement focused on a small processing node around the railway station, Van Ryn Brandy Cellar and Vlottenburg Winery.
 Advantages Tourist destinationRail access Challenges There is a demand for upmarket housing on the higher westerly slopes and a need for low income housing to accommodate current and future residents.
 The interfaces between land use activities threaten integration, particularly between upmarket and lower income housing areas.
 Opportunities Spaces around the intersection could be designed for use as informal markets, accessing passing trade.
 A collection of Victorian residential, industrial and transport buildings around the Vlottenburg Road / R310 intersection adds character to the area, which diminishes as one moves northwards.
 The heritage value of these buildings could be used to inform guidelines for future development.
 Constraints Rivers are considered Critically Endangered and require protection from development.
 Future lateral growth direction No further lateral growth should be undertaken for the next 10 years.
 Development areas Land, mainly below the R310 has been identified as having development potential subject to the identification and demarcation of flood lines.
-Theland between Vlottenburg and De Zalze and OnderPapagaaiberg could be relatively easily developed into continuous urban suburbs.
+The land between Vlottenburg and De Zalze and Onder-Papagaaiberg could be relatively easily developed into continuous urban suburbs.
 Roads and transport Vlottenburg's good linkages to rail and road transport networks make it well suited to an efficient and convenient rail car service that would reduce the need for private transport and circumvent road widening.
 Vlottenburg Road should be designed as a pedestrian and cycle friendly high street lined with small scale retail activities where possible.
 The possibility of calming traffic around the intersection between the R310 and Vlottenburg Road should be explored.
 Water Bulk infrastructure required, e.g. reservoir and feeder pipes.
-Sewage No capacity at Stellenbosch WWTW.
+Sewage No capacity at Stellenbosch WWTW untill end 2018 and outfall sewer required.
 Electricity Area supplied by Eskom.
 Capacity to be confirmed by Eskom.
-Solid Waste Stellenbosch landfill site is at capacity.
-A new cell is under construction to create airspace up to 2017.
-Additional landfill sites are urgently required to meet demand after 2017.

-• Fresh water ecologists to demarcate 10 to 30m setbacks from the banks of rivers and furrows within which no new development (other than roads, paths, landscaping or street side trading) or ploughing may occur.
+Solid Waste Stellenbosch landfill site is nearly at full capacity.
+Rivers and conservation zone • Fresh water ecologists to demarcate 10 to 30m setbacks from the banks of rivers and furrows within which no new development (other than roads, paths, landscaping or street side trading) or ploughing may occur.
 Particular care needs to be paid to the interface with the Sandrift River, and a detailed design exercise is required to resolve the interface between housing, the river and Vlottenburg Road.